 Gently pushing antique wire framed eyeglasses up the narrow bridge of his nose, Leonard inhaled deeply as he scoured the online estate sale listings.
 Selecting only the most upscale of neighborhoods, he perused photos of items until he found gold.
 Not just any gold, but liquid gold.
 Vintage liquor cabinets, bar carts, or wine cellars.
 Any of these would do.
 Making notes in a well-worn leather binder, he beamed with excitement at the possibilities that lay before him.

 2799 Willow Avenue was the first stop.
 It was a delapidated old mansion.
 Apparently, the family had lived there for generations.
-However, a sudden tragedy had forced them to give up the property.
+A sudden tragedy had forced them to give up the property.
 Leonard entered the foyer, barely acknowledging the woman who greeted him.
 Making a beeline for the dining room, he headed straight for the majestic bar against the far wall.
 Dark mahogany carved wooden shelves stood fully stocked with various bottles, and a massive collection of glassware.
 Leonard rudely pushed past a few fellow shoppers who were admiring a set of club chairs.
-He rushed behind the bar, with a cardboard box in hand, laid it on the bar counter, and started filling it with bottles.
+He rushed behind the bar, with cardboard box in hand, laid it on the bar counter, and started filling it with bottles.
 He did so methodically, shelf by shelf.
-When the box was full, he shouted out to whoever was listening, “box, box.
+When the box was full, he shouted out to whoever was listening, “box, box!
 I need another box!
 I’m in a rush here!”
 A couple of boxes were tossed in his direction, and he rapidly filled them with all of the remaining bottles on the shelves.
 Leaving it barren, only glassware and a few sundry items remained.
-At checkout he tried his best to be charming, and after some bargaining, got it all for a steal.
+At checkout he tried his best to be charming, and after some bargaining, he got it all for a steal.
 Since he wanted to go on to the next sale, he asked if he could store the purchased items there until his return.
 The saleswoman noticeably rolled her eyes, mumbling, “of course Leonard, of course.”
 He smirked with satisfaction.

-Finally home, he lugged the boxes one by one up the stairs, and dragged them into his humble abode.
-Taking out the bottles, Leonard lined them up, one by one, on the narrow kitchen counter, organizing them by types of liquor.
-He smiled with delight as he examined some of the rarer items he had scored.
+Finally home, he lugged the boxes one at a time up the stairs, and dragged them into his humble abode.
+Taking out the bottles, Leonard lined them up on the narrow kitchen counter, organizing them by types of liquor.
+He smiled with delight as he examined the rare items he had scored.
 When he was finished, he picked up an old fashioned rotary phone and dialed.
 His hand trembled as he stuttered into the mouthpiece, “Hello, hello, Lucia?
 It’s me, Leonard.
 I’ve got a haul for you.”
 He paused, listening intently to the voice on the other end of the line.
 He ran his fingers thru his hair, smiling and closing his eyes.
 “Yes, yes, I got the White Chartreuse you’ve been searching for.”
 He held is breath for her reaction, which was better than he had anticipated.
-He laughed out loud with excitement.
+He laughed out loud, giddy with excitement.
 “Yes, yes, I’ll bring it downtown, along with the gins, some good ones, I think, as well as a fine bourbon.
 I did you proud, ma’am.
 You won’t be disappointed, I promise.”
 He hung up the phone and started whistling aloud as he sorted through the bottles, selecting 7, then after a pause, adding an 8th.
 He placed them carefully into one of the smaller boxes, and headed out once again.

 She gently squeezed his arm, and offered him a drink.
 “Perhaps a glass of champagne to celebrate the occasion?”
 Why not, he thought.
 After a pause, her eyes lit up as she caressed the rare liquor sitting in front of them, “perhaps we should share a thimble of the white chartreuse instead!”
-He agreed, and she called over to the barmaid to bring her a shot glass.
+He agreed, and she called over to the barmaid to bring her a petite shot glass.
 She cautiously opened the beautiful vintage bottle and gingerly poured a minuscule amount of the pale yellow liquor.
 It glowed phosphorescent in the low light.
 She lifted the glass towards Leonard’s lips, and he took a tiny sip, savoring the heady herbal flavors.
 She followed his lead, closing her eyes as she took a delicate taste, her full pink lips barely touching the glass.
 Suddenly, Leonard’s breath got caught in his throat, and she too began to gasp for air.
 Her eyes grew large with fright, and he stared back at her unable to speak.